Health Care Reform Dashboard

 New Stimulus Law Seeks to Strengthen Mental Health Parity Compliance

-Posted in Healthcare, Legislation
+Posted in COVID-19, Healthcare, Legislation

 This alert is the latest in a series from our Employee Benefits and Executive Compensation and Health Care Practice Groups about the most recent federal stimulus bill.
 We provided an overview of how the law addresses new substantive requirements for health plans and health care providers, see the Health Insurance/Provider Provisions section here.
 We addressed [&hellip… Continue Reading »